You must prove your identity (ID) for most driver licensing and vehicle registration transactions.

-Proof of identity for individuals
+Proof of identity documents for individuals

 There are 2 levels of accepted proof of identity documents: